pradyot-09/DL-Reproducibility-Project/index.md

 ```

 ### Convolutional Neural Network code
-Below the code can be found to actually train the entire CNN model:
+Follows the code to train the CNN model:
 ```python
 # Setup model and move it to the GPU
 net = CNNModel()